 As discussed in Section 2, the UK is an outlier in that it involves lower levels of both EPL and UB than the other (Western) European countries.
 As shown by Table 4 below, the UK has lower levels of unemployment policies and job protection (whatever measure we take) than the average EU country.
 At the same time, it displays a much stronger progressiveness in the UB design than the other European countries: the replacement rate offered to a single who was earning before unemployment 2/3 of the APW wage is twice as large as the replacement rate of someone previously earning 150 of the APW wage (seventh row of the table).
-Moreover the UK has deeper capital markets as indicated by a stock market capitalisation over GDP which is more than twice as large as in the other countries of the EU15 on average.
+Moreover, the UK has on average deeper capital markets as indicated by a stock market capitalisation over GDP, which is more than twice as large as in the other countries of the EU15.
 The UK also has a lower share of the population with primary or lower educational attainments than the rest of the EU, but differences in this case are second order.

-Further insights as to the factors affecting countries' locations along and across the UB/EPL tradeoff come by contrasting the experience of the two European countries that experienced a reduction in EPL for regular workers in the period covered by data with that of countries with similar initial institutional configurations that did not reform EPL for regular workers.
-Although our model is not dynamic, it suggests that moves towards flexicurity can be eased by allowing UB to operate more vertical redistribution, i.e., by making the structure of replacement rates more progressive.
+Further insights as to the factors affecting countries' locations along and across the UB/EPL tradeoff come from contrasting the experience of the two European countries that experienced a significant reduction in EPL for regular workers in the period covered by data with that of countries with similar initial institutional configurations that did not reform EPL for regular workers.
+Although our model is not dynamic, it suggests that moves towards flexicurity can be eased by allowing UB to become more generous or at least to operate more vertical redistribution.